Kiran7007/Interview-Preparation/docs/kotlin.md

 val result2 = second.await()
 ```

-This is a very common interview trap.
+- This is a very common interview trap: creating `async` and immediately
+  awaiting it removes the intended overlap.

 ---